nac294/C-basics/README.md

 16. Simple representations of graphs.
 17. (Graphs) The shortest path problem and it's solutions.
 ---------------------------------------------------------------
-18. Introduction to time complexity.
+18. Introduction to time complexity (O & Θ notation)
 19. Introduction to the complexity classes.
 (P vs. NP)
 ---------------------------------------------------------------
 20. TBD